o-t-w/blog/src/content/blog/styling-scrollbars.md

 Part of Eric’s argument against custom scrollbars focuses on failing to respect certain [user preferences](https://polypane.app/blog/forced-colors-explained-a-practical-guide/), such as high contrast mode on Windows (also known as forced colors mode).
 From my own testing, scrollbars customized with the non-standardized `::-webkit-` pseudo-element approach were completely invisible and unusable in high contrast mode on Windows.
 However, for scrollbars customized with the `scrollbar-color` CSS property, high contrast mode worked without issue.
 [MDN states](https://developer.mozilla.org/en-US/docs/Web/CSS/scrollbar-color#:~:text=Note%3A%20%40media%20(forced%2Dcolors%3A%20active)%20sets%20scrollbar%2Dcolor%20to%20auto.) “`@media (forced-colors: active)` sets `scrollbar-color` to `auto`", meaning it will automatically override your custom styling.

-While I somewhat agree with Eric that styling scrollbars isn’t always a great idea, there is one situation where its important to consider: dark mode.
-Standard light-mode scrollbars don’t look great on websites that make heavy use of dark backgrounds.
+While I somewhat agree with Eric that styling scrollbars isn’t always a great idea, there is one situation where it is important to consider: dark mode.

 ## Dark scrollbars